codio/site/source/docs/dashboard/organizations/overview.html.md

 full_width: true
 ---

-If you are working in grouls or are a school, college or university, we recommend you create an Organization.
-You can request a trial from the [Organisations](/docs/dashboard/organizations/create/) page.
+If you are working in groups or are a school, college or university, we recommend you create an Organization.
+Schools/Colleges or Universities can request a trial from the [Organisations](/docs/dashboard/organizations/create/) page.

 Currently, the main advantage of an Organization account is